 I am on Day 8 of a water fast.
-My body weight is 105 pounds, about 11 pounds less than when I started.
-Weight loss during a water fast comes from water, carbohydrate, fat and lean tissue like muscle.
+My body weight is 106 pounds, about 10 pounds less than when I started.
+Weight loss during a water fast comes from water, carbohydrate, fat and possibly muscle.
 I want to know how much muscle loss happens and, ultimately, the best way to preserve it during a water fast lasting 10 days.

 At the True North Health Center they suggest only gentle movement and mostly rest.
 There are other schools of thought that suggest exercise is beneficial during a fast.